stlab/better-code/better-code/src/chapter-4-algorithms.md

 - A _loop invariant_ that holds before each iteration (including the first), and at loop termination.
-- A _variant function_ that maps to a strictly decreasing value on each to prove termination
+- A _variant function_ a notional function that maps to a strictly decreasing value on each iteration to prove termination
-- A _postcondition_ that is a statement of the state of the loop invariant at loop termination.
+- A _postcondition_ that is a statement of the loop invariant at loop termination.

-In our above we would have the following:
+Our loop invariant is almost completely covered by the description of our algorithm:
 - Loop invariant:
-    - All unselected elements before `readIndex` have been moved to the front.
+    - `0..<p` contains all unselected shapes in `0..<r`.
-    - The region before `writeIndex` preserves the original relative order of unselected elements.
+    - `p..<r` contains all selected shapes in `0..<r`
-    - All elements in the range `writeIndex..<readIndex` are selected.
+    - for all `i` in `0..<p`, the `i`th unselected element of the original array is in position `i` (i.e., unselected shapes are in their original order).
 - Variant function:
-    - The difference between `shape.count` and `readIndex` is reduced by one at each iteration.
+    - The difference between `shape.count` and `r` is reduced by one at each iteration.
 The loop exits when the difference is zero.
 - Postcondition:
-    - When the loop exists after `readIndex == shapes.count`, the loop invariant holds so all unselected elements appear in the prefix in their original relative order and all the selected elements are in `writeIndex..`.
+    - When the loop exists, `r == shapes.count`, all unselected elements appear in `0..<p` in their original order and all the selected elements are in `p..`.

 <!-- Should we formally state this proof?
 Maybe show it later in Dafny? -->

 <!-- Do we want formal exercises? add the exercise answers in an appendix -->

-As an exercise, look back at the two prior implementations of `removeAllSelected()` and prove to yourself that the loop is correct.
+As an exercise, look back at the two prior implementations of `removeAllSelected()` and prove to yourself that the loops are correct.

 As with contracts, the processes of proving to ourselves that loops are correct is something we do informally (hopefully) every time we write a loop.